Introduction to Collaboration Tools

 - Active Collab: Best for project planning with integrated invoicing and resource management.

-- Microsoft Teams: Best for centralizing communication, collaboration, and file sharing in Microsoft-centric environments.
+- Microsoft Teams: Best for centralizing communication, collaboration, file sharing, and file storage in Microsoft-centric environments.

 - Zoom: Best for video conferencing and online meetings with robust features and large participant capacity